 “Do something about Fergus, he kicked Penelope this morning so hard she has a bruise.“

 Instead of the child being previously corrected and now able to enjoy his dad’s company, it’ll be rehashed and he’ll barely have time to recover before being sent to bed.

-It may take a tweak or two here or there to your parenting strategy, but you can take back your portion of the leadership you’ve abdicated to your husband.
-And he’ll probably thank you.
+It may take a tweak or two here or there to your parenting strategy, but you can take back your portion of the leadership in the family.